Ecosystem Targets and Supporting Indicators

 STATUS

-The population within the 50-mile radius is 23,815,050, an increase of about 700,000 people from 2000 to 2010.
-The 3.13 percent increase is comparable to the population increase of 3.2 percent for the entire northeast.
-Overall, the US population increased by 9.7 percent to 308.7 million people with the majority of the increase occurring in the south and west.
+The population within the 50-mile radius is 25,098,628, an increase of about 1.3 million people from 2010 to 2020, which is nearly double the increase seen from 2000 to 2010 (700,000 people).
+Populations increased across all five states with the most significant growth in New York where the population grew by 6% compared to 2010 census reporting.
+The overall US population increased by 7.4 percent to 331.4 million people, with the majority of growth occurring in the southern and western parts of the country.
 The Long Island Sound region remains one of the most densely populated areas in the US.
-About 7.5 percent (23.3 million people) of the US population lives within the 50-mile radius.
+About 7.5 percent of the US population lives within a 50-mile radius of the estuary.

 DATA NOTE